ftorkler/x11-overlay/README.md

 usage: overlay [OPTIONS] <INPUT_FILE>

 OPTIONS:
+  -d <percent>        how much the window dims on mouse over; defaults to '75'% -e <pixel>          screen edge spacing in pixels; defaults to '0' -h                  prints this help text
-  -o <value>          orientation to align window and lines; defaults to 'NW'
+  -l <pixel>          line spacing in pixels; defaults to '0' -m <index>          monitor to use; defaults to '0' -o <value>          orientation to align window and lines; defaults to 'NW'
-                      possible values are N, NE, E, SE, S, SW, W, NW and CENTER -d <percent>        how much the window dims on mouse over; defaults to '75'% -t <pixel>          tolerance in pixel for mouse over dimming; defaults to '0' -s <pixel>          screen edge spacing in pixels; defaults to '0' -l <pixel>          line spacing in pixels; defaults to '0' -h                  prints this help text
+                      possible values are N, NE, E, SE, S, SW, W, NW and CENTER -t <pixel>          tolerance in pixel for mouse over dimming; defaults to '0'
 ```